-Health & Social Services are administered through regional offices headed by Executive Directors staffed by the Government of Nunavut for each of the three regions with headquarters in Iqaluit, the capital.
+Health and Family Services (Inulirijikkut) became two separate departments as of April 1, 2013.
+They are administered through regional offices headed by Executive Directors staffed by the Government of Nunavut for each of the three regions with headquarters in Iqaluit, the capital.
 Each Nunavut community has a Health Centre; most health centres have a Community Health Representatives (CHR) on staff to provide culturally relevant health promotion activities that are often linked to the schools as well as the community at large.